How to Make a Small Room Look Bigger: 9 Simple Tricks

 Tip 2: Choose Furniture With Visible Legs

 Another way to make a small bedroom look bigger is to choose furniture pieces with legs.
-This helps create an airy, open feel in a small bedroom (or really any room).
-Not every piece needs to have legs, but try to have at least one piece with some height, whether it’s your nightstand, dresser, or bed.
-We chose this simple platform bed for our small guest room.
-And the DIY-painted dresser also has legs!
-These “leggy” choices make the small bedroom feel a bit less crowded and heavy, creating the illusion of more space.
+This creates an airy, open feel in a small bedroom (or any room, actually).
+Not every piece needs to have legs, but try to have at least one piece with some height, whether it's your nightstand, dresser, or bed.

 A dog on a bed with exposed legs and a headboard that reads, "be our guest."
 Colorful abstract art hangs on the wall.